ericmann/secure-messaging/readme.txt

 = 0.4.0 =
 * Update: Store the public key fingerprint instead of the entire key for better references later
 * Update: Introduce the `SECUREMSG_KEYCHAIN_DIR` constant for overriding where keys are stored
+* Fix: Test for the presence of the GPG subsystem upon activation to prevent downstream errors

 = 0.3.0 =
 * Update: Switch to the Pear GPG library for better RSA compatibility